bitnom/veramount/README.md

 Usage: Add program to your startup scripts or something like /etc/rc.d/rc.local.
 Whatever method you choose.

-If you need to recompile: `nim -c --d:release veramount.nim`
+If you need to recompile: `nim c --d:release veramount.nim`